-Leading Cardiovascular Organizations Issue Joint Opinion on Improving Clinician Well-Being Worldwide - News Break
+Leading cardiovascular organizations issue joint opinion on improving clinician well-being worldwide - News Break

-WASHINGTON, July 13, 2021 — Clinician well-being is imperative to providing high-quality patient care, yet clinician burnout continues to increase, especially over the last year due to the COVID-19 pandemic.
-Four leading cardiovascular organizations – the American College of Cardiology, the American Heart Association, the European Society of Cardiology and the World Heart Federation – are calling for global action to improve clinician well-being in a joint opinion paper published today.newsroom.heart.org
+Clinician well-being is imperative to providing high-quality patient care, yet clinician burnout continues to increase, especially over the last year due to the COVID-19 pandemic.
+Four leading cardiovascular organizations - the American College of Cardiology, the American Heart Association, the European Society of Cardiology and the World Heart Federation - are calling for global action to improve clinician well-being in a joint opinion paper published today.www.eurekalert.org

 Comments / 0